nerobero/nerobero/README.md

 ### Hi there 👋 I am Angela!

-- 🌱 I major in general Computer Science with concentration of Artificial Intelligence.
+- 🌱 I am 2024 graduate of Northeastern University.
 - 💟 I am passionate about gameplay programming and game design.
 - 🔭 I’m currently working on a game called "Hwanyoung - Illusion: Legends of Lost Souls".
+I also do some game jams.
-- 🤔 I’m looking for help with breaking into Game Development industry.
+- 🤔 Currently looking for jobs in game industry!
-- 📫 How to reach me: email me via rhee.ji@northeastern.edu OR add and DM me on Discord via angelaaaa#4379
+- 📫 How to reach me: email me via rhee.ji@northeastern.edu OR add and DM me on Discord via neroberovero